Danes Hill House

 In 1989, Robin Parfitt was appointed Headmaster and the school continued to expand and flourish.
 During his tenure there were many changes, including new classroom and dining facilities on both sites.
 The Ark was opened in 1994 and in 1997, the year the school celebrated its Golden Jubilee, the adventure playground at the Main School was presented by FODH.
 The Pitblado Centre, accommodating Science and ICT, was opened in 1998 and soon after came The Link Building, opened in 2002, and the astroturf, which was added in 2003.
 Robin Parfitt’s untimely death in August 2006 was a great shock for the school community: in the course of his 17 years as Headmaster, the school had doubled in size to over 850 pupils and was now firmly established as one of the leading preparatory schools in the country.

 Willie Murdock was appointed Acting Headmaster in April 2006 and Headmaster in January 2007.
-There has since been no let-up in the school’s development programme.
-The opening of a wonderful new Reception and Year 1 classroom block in September 2007 has transformed the facilities at Bevendean and the original Bevendean building has been redeveloped.
-The establishment of an outdoor classroom on the Bevendean site with incubation facilities has proved to be a valuable addition too.
+The opening of a wonderful new Reception and Year 1 classroom block in September 2007 transformed the facilities at Bevendean and the original Bevendean building was redeveloped.
+The establishment of an outdoor classroom on the Bevendean site with incubation facilities proved to be a valuable addition too.

-A new 25 acre site of pasture land and a wood with a pond known as the Paddock is now being enjoyed by our Early Years children.
-It is a beautiful oasis, rich in flora and fauna which provides the perfect environment for our children to explore the world around them - in all weathers!
+In 2008 a new 25 acre site of pasture land and a wood with a pond known as the Paddock was acquired and continues to be enjoyed by all the children from Nursery to Year 8.
+It is a beautiful oasis, rich in flora and fauna which provides the perfect environment for our children to explore the world around them – in all weathers!

-Robins, the Art and Design building on the Main School site, named after Robin Parfitt, was opened in May 2009.
-This provides two additional Art rooms, two Design Technology rooms and eight general classrooms.
+Robins, the Art and Design building on the Main School site, named after Robin Parfitt, was opened in May 2009 providing two additional Art rooms, two Design Technology rooms and eight language classrooms.
 In November 2009, the Stable performing arts block was completed, adding new music practice rooms and a state-of-the-art theatre with dance facilities.

-The new Dining Hall is greatly enjoyed by children and staff each day, providing them as it does with brighter and more spacious facilities.
-Year 2 and 3 pupils are now permanently accommodated in the Wrens block, whilst those in Years 4 and 5 moved into their new classrooms in Ravens in September 2015.
-At Bevendean a new ICT suite with green screen was created last year and Transition classrooms were also constructed in summer 2017.
+In 2015 a new Dining Hall was built and continues to be greatly enjoyed by children and staff each day, providing them as it does with brighter and more spacious facilities.
+Year 2 and 3 pupils are now accommodated in the Wrens block, whilst those in Years 4 and 5 moved into their new classrooms in Ravens in September 2015.
+At Bevendean a new ICT suite with green screen was created and Transition classrooms were also constructed in summer 2017.

-The development of a Sports Centre will be the biggest project undertaken by the school since the completion of the Ark in 1994.
-Planning permission has been granted and we are in the process of building the new indoor sports centre.
-Together with the completion of the five Football/Rugby pitches, two cricket squares and a full size all-weather surface hockey pitch, both current and future pupils will derive enormous benefit from some truly enviable facilities during their time at Danes Hill School.
+In November 2020 the much awaited sports hall was completed.
+A huge thank you to governors, colleagues and parents who have energetically worked over many years to provide this much needed facility for the Danes Hill community.
+Together with five Football/Rugby pitches, two cricket squares and a full size all-weather surface hockey pitch, both current and future pupils will derive enormous benefit from some truly enviable facilities during their time at Danes Hill School.